-Coffee Husk is Highly in Antioxidants More than Vitamin C
+Coffee Fruit is Highly in Antioxidants More than Vitamin C

-Coffee Husk is Highly in Antioxidants even more than Vitamin C - A New Era in Ecological Trend
+Coffee Fruit is Highly in Antioxidants even more than Vitamin C - A New Era in Ecological Trend

 There is no doubt that all our love for coffee has been growing.
 Innovating with this drink is always a must and the coffee husk is an example of this.